Welcome to NCURA Region IV!

 Region IV Mentoring Our Own Program

 The purpose of this program is to provide our members who are new to research administration guidance from experienced professionals, and to provide our senior members the opportunity to share their expertise one-on-one with the emerging leaders in our field.
 This program is also beneficial to those who have experience in the field and want to expand their knowledge or have changed positions and need to develop skills in a new area of research administration.
+This year we have 19 matches pairs.

 Region IV Joint Spring Meeting

-Sue Kelch, Chair, Region IV
+Sue Kelch, Immediate Past Chair, Region IV

 University of Michigan – Ann Arbor